-As you progress learning Swift it's a good idea to stop and double-check everything is sinking in, so here you can find questions and answers about a range of Swift language topics.
+As you progress learning Swift it's a good idea to stop and double-check everything is sinking in, so here you can find questions and answers about a range of Swift language and iOS development topics.
 Don't worry if you make mistakes: your answers aren't stored online, and you can always revisit topics as needed.

 |Strings and integers|